 Fengdu Ghost City

-Fengdu City is constructed on the Mingshan Hill.
-Legend says that over 1,700 years ago two officials named Yin and Wang (the combination of their surnames means "Ghost King") studied Taoism here and eventually became immortals.
+Fengdu City is constructed on Mingshan Hill.
+Legend says that over 1,700 years ago, two officials named Yin and Wang (the combination of their surnames means "Ghost King") studied Taoism here and eventually became immortals.
 The area now features amazing temples depicting underworld demons and gods.
-It clearly demonstrates the Chinese ghost culture and is a place where the evil is punished, and the righteous are rewarded.
+It clearly demonstrates the Chinese ghost culture and is a place where evil is punished and the righteous are rewarded.

-Shennong Stream is a small tributary of the Yangtze River, 60-kilometer-long, which is famous for its picturesque scenery.
+Shennong Stream is a small tributary of the Yangtze River, 60 kilometers long, and is famous for its picturesque scenery.
 Visitors can board a traditional sampan and drift along with it.
-No one who has ever been to this spectacular place has left without being impressed by its crystal clear waters flowing swiftly through the deep gorges.
-Its steep peaks, thick vegetation, wildflowers, and exotic birds Shennong stream never fails to humble visitors.
-Carved into the steep cliffs a plank road was built in ancient times to help travelers on foot navigate the gorges, and ancient hanging coffins are suspended high on the cliff faces.
+No one who has ever been to this spectacular place has left without being impressed by its crystal-clear waters flowing swiftly through the deep gorges.
+With its steep peaks, thick vegetation, wildflowers, and exotic birds, the Shennong stream never fails to humble visitors.
+Carved into the steep cliffs, a plank road was built in ancient times to help travelers on foot navigate the gorges, and ancient hanging coffins are suspended high on the cliff faces.
 These are just a few of the sites that will greet visitors.
-In the distance, sweet love songs of the local ethnic minority people can be heard.
-This is a mysterious place filled with history, and nature's splendor.
+In the distance, the sweet love songs of the local ethnic minority people can be heard.
+This is a mysterious place filled with history and nature's splendor.